jkunggit/visualizer/README.md

 # visualizer
-3D visualizer to edit scene, model properties.
+3D visualizer to edit scene and model properties.
 It is in working progress.

 ## Technologies